 TPG U.K. valuation of this benefit: £80

 - The online FHR rates are only set once per year, and it is possible for hotels to both increase or decrease their best flexible rate on a far more frequent basis.
 This means that you may end up paying slightly more (or less!) when booking via FHR.

 - Amex FHR rates are fully flexible, and your bill will need to be settled with an Amex card upon checkout, which means you’ll be paying the 2.99% foreign transaction fee if you’re staying abroad.

-- Amex FHR rates are qualifying stays for the purposes of all major loyalty programs, meaning that you earn points and stay credits, as well as receiving any elite status benefits.
+- Amex FHR rates are qualifying stays for the purposes of most major loyalty programmes, meaning that you’ll likely earn points and stay credits.
 For example, when I booked the cheapest-possible room at the Shangri-La Sydney, I received a double upgrade to a Deluxe Sydney Harbour View.
 One notch was thanks to FHR and the second as a result of my Shangri-La Jade status, which is a separate and additional Amex Platinum card benefit.

 - Amex FHR rates cannot be combined with corporate discount codes and cannot earn cashback via Topcashback.

-The £450 annual fee on the Amex Platinum Card can come as a bit of a shock.
+The £575 annual fee on the Amex Platinum Card and the £595 annual fee on the Business Platinum Card can come as a bit of a shock.
 But, the FHR benefit alone goes quite some way toward justifying the cost.

-Even if you’re not a frequent traveller, you could easily make the fee back over the course of two or three one-night stays booked via Fine Hotels and Resorts.
+Even if you’re not a frequent traveller, you could easily make the fee back over the course of two or three one-night stays booked via Fine Hotels & Resorts.